LearnOnDemandSystems/docs/tms/tms-administrators/classes/classrooms-equipment/custom-virtual-classroom.md

-## How can I find the virtual meeting IDs for classes?
+## How can I find virtual meeting IDs for classes?

 > [!Alert] Please be aware that not all functionality covered in this article may be available to you.